Chart Color Schemes

 Shoalwater hosts an older demographic, ranking in the top quartile nationwide

 Shoalwater has a median age of 49, which is higher than Greater Perth's figure of 37 and the national average of 38.
-The age profile shows that those aged 75-84 make up 10.1% of the population, while those aged 25-34 comprise only 9.7%.
-According to the 2021 Census, the 15 to 24 age group has increased from 9.4% to 10.3%, but the 5 to 14 cohort has decreased from 10.4% to 9.7%.
-By 2041, demographic projections indicate that the 85+ age group will double in size, reaching 483 people from 241.
-The combined 65+ age groups are expected to account for 97% of total population growth, reflecting Shoalwater's aging demographic trend.
-Conversely, the 15 to 24 and 25 to 34 cohorts are projected to experience population declines.
+The age profile shows that those aged 75-84 make up 10.1% of the population, while those aged 25-34 constitute 9.7%.
+According to the 2021 Census, the 15 to 24 age group has increased from 9.4% to 10.3%, whereas the 5 to 14 cohort has decreased from 10.4% to 9.7%.
+By 2041, demographic projections indicate significant shifts in Shoalwater's age structure.
+The 85+ group is expected to grow by 102%, reaching 484 people from 239.
+Notably, the combined 65+ age groups will account for 95% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 15 to 24 and 25 to 34 cohorts are projected to experience population declines.